 However, things aren’t all bad.
 In fact, there are one or two big plus points.
 For starters, the area in the photo has hardly needed any weeding, as the plants have shaded the ground and suppressed the weeds.

 The shading has helped retain moisture too, so I haven’t needed to water as much as I did on my big, open allotment plot.

 I did worry that planting so close together would increase the chances of mildew and blight, but so far that hasn’t been the case.
 Maybe this is because the summer has been so dry, but in the future, I need to watch that the plants are far enough apart for decent air circulation.

 Next Year’s Plan

-As the nights draw in and harvests curtail, I’m already thinking about how I plan my plot for next year.
-The biggest changes I want to make is addition of good, wide paths and clear marking of beds, rather than one big veggie free for all.
+As the nights draw in and harvest curtail, I’m already thinking about how I plan my plot for next year.
+The biggest changes I want to make is the addition of good, wide paths and clear marking of beds, rather than one big veggie free for all.